joshwadle/My-solutions-to-precourse/Chapter_1_Python_Syntax/README.md

-## Chapter 1:  Python Best Practices
+# Chapter 1:  Python Best Practices
+## "I wish I did more precourse stuff."  –Every single Zipfian Graduate

-Practice makes perfect, therefore our first official Zipfian assignemnts will be just that.
+**Read all instructions below, then fill in the functions provided for you in each file located in the code folder** Practice makes perfect, therefore our first official Zipfian assignemnts will be just that.
 Practicing python.
 In particular we'll be getting more comfortable with Python built-in functions and data structures.

 The course will heavily use Python for most of its analyses/projects.
 It is not